rlisle/ParticleIoT/Photon/Plugins/PartOfDay/README.md

 # PatriotPartOfDay

-A Patriot plugin to provide MQTT partofday messages for dawn, sunrise, morning, noon, afternoon, sunset, dusk, and night
+A Patriot plugin to provide partofday messages for dawn, sunrise, morning, noon, afternoon, sunset, dusk, and night

 ## Usage

-Include this library in one Photon sketch to provide partofday states for use by all controllers on the same MQTT network.
+Include this library in one Photon sketch to provide partofday states for use by all controllers on the same network and particle.io account.
 Refer to the more complex examples in the main Patriot IoT examples directory.

-This example creates a single PartOfDay device to broadcast messages to the MQTT network.
+This example creates a single PartOfDay device to broadcast messages to the particle.io network.

-You can use the Particle.io console to monitor these states via the published 'States' variable, or observe them in realtime on MQTT (eg. using mosquitto_sub)
+You can use the Particle.io console to monitor these states via the published 'States' variable, or observe them in realtime on particle.io console.

 ```
 #include <IoT.h>